 Species discovery - species discovery can be done by studying a particular group of organisms, or a specific geographical area.
 I have focussed on specific groups in the Seychelles islands, Madagascar and French Polynesia (new species listed here) and have carried out comprehensive biodiversity assessment of the non-marine biodiversity of all 115 Seychelles islands, providing current data on the distribution and status of all terrestrial and freshwater taxa.
 The simple inventory and taxonomy nature of the biodiversity assessment provides useful data but only as an isolated picture.
 I also developed in-depth ecological investigations on several islands of the Seychelles group.
 The main focus was on Silhouette island which retains the most diverse natural habitats of any island in the region.
 I am currently developing a new research programme on the biodiversity of a region of Madagascar.
-This all combines into an interest in the evolution of island ecosystems
+This all combines into an interest in the evolution of island ecosystems.

 Taxonomy and biogeography - particularly on snails and tortoises.
 The ecological and conservation significance of basic taxonomic work is indicated by my work on Indian Ocean giant tortoises.
 The development of the giant tortoise conservation project enabled me to pursue research into the morphological, behavioural and dietary adaptations of these species and to start investigating their role in island ecosystems.
 This has led to an interest in tortoise and turtle evolution, and an unexpected investigation into hunting behaviour shown by some giant tortoises.

 Partula snails- taxonomy, evolution and conservation of the historically important snail family and their infamous predators Euglandina rosea snails and Platydemus flatworms